julius-speech/julius/README.md

 # Download

-The latest release version is [4.5](https://github.com/julius-speech/julius/releases), released on Janualy 2, 2019.
+The latest release version is [4.6](https://github.com/julius-speech/julius/releases), released on September 2, 2020.
 You can get the released package from the [Release page](https://github.com/julius-speech/julius/releases).

-Version 4.4 supports stand-alone DNN-HMM support, and several new tools and bug fixes are included.
-See the "Release.txt" file for the full list of updates.
+See the "Release.txt" file for full list of updates.
 Run with "-help" to see full list of options.

 # Install / Build Julius